-Last summer we told you about the R22 phase out and with summer approaching, Jack Nelson Service Experts wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with cooling season approaching, Jack Nelson Service Experts wanted to remind you of your choices.

-If you have an AC system installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an AC system installed before 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

 You can purchase recycled R22 now for existing AC equipment that use this specific refrigerant.

 The cost of R22 is going up because of the dropping supply, and will no longer be accessible for use at all by 2020.